Ag-hosh/Blockchain-Assignment/README.md

 **Important note**

-   This works with SepoliaETH, eth and all the types of etharium blockchain refer to  web3.js documentation for more details.
+   This works with SepoliaETH, eth and all the types of Ethereum blockchain refer to  web3.js documentation for more details.

 ## Project Overview